 Can you help my student with college essays?

 Absolutely.
 Students who enroll in our Complete Admissions Programs will brainstorm each of their essays with their counselor and submit each essay for rounds of feedback and revision.
-We also offer several essay packages starting at $200 for students who only want help with essays.
+We also offer several essay packages for students who only want help with essays.
 To find out more about our essay programs, please reach out to firstname.lastname@example.org, and we’ll match you with an essay specialist who can help you brainstorm and write compelling college essays.